immutable/ts-immutable-sdk/README.md

 > Please make sure your sdk still works properly after the step above.
 Because extra headers may make your request invalid in the infrastructure you use. e.g. cloudfront.

 #### Publishable key usage data
-Publishable key usage will be available in segement under event source `Onboarding - API - ${Dev|Sandbox|Prod}`.
+Publishable key usage will be available in segment under event source `Onboarding - API - ${Dev|Sandbox|Prod}`.
 You can set up event destination (data lake/looker) together with appropriate filters to surface endpoint usages called by your sdk.

 ### Linting